billbuchanan/csn09112/week12_end/labs/README.md

 </pre>

 ## Splunk
-Using Splunk at [http:// asecuritysite.com:8000](http:// asecuritysite.com:8000) determine the following.
+Using Splunk [here](http://asecuritysite.com:8000), determine the following.
 The user name is csn01, csn02, ... or csn50) and the password is "napier123".
 You will be allocated a login.
 We can use regular expressions to find information.
 For example, to find the number of accesses from an IP address which starts with “182.”, we can use [here](https://youtu.be/hyD-xbNIkg8):

 <pre>
 get | regex _raw="182\.\d{1,3}\.\d{1,3}\.\d{1,3}"